gamedevware/charon/docs/unreal_engine/overview.rst

 Working with data in this plugin is akin to how the built-in DataTable functions.
 There is a data source file, a module containing the code required to load the data, and an asset that will be utilized in the game.
 Whenever you edit a data source file, you need to re-import this data into the asset.
-Should the data structure in the source file change, then the source code must be regenerated.
+Should the data structure in the source file change, then the C++ code must be regenerated.

 .. image:: https://raw.githubusercontent.com/gamedevware/charon/main/docs/assets/plugin_assets.png
   :width: 800